What are the main properties of Kanban

 Pipefy is an intuitive, simple to use, workflow software.
 We allow businesses to run all their processes in a single platform, ensuring efficiency and solid execution.

-Pipefy works as an online Kanban system where tasks move laterally through the multiple phases of your process.
+Pipefy is an online Kanban software where tasks move laterally through the multiple phases of your process.
 Each of your process’ phases can have its own set of work rules, triggers and, if needed, a designated owner.

 Don’t lose any more time, try Pipefy!